finos/open-source-readiness/docs/bok/Risks/Data-Leakage-Risk.md

 Financial firms are technology organizations and, as such, must be aware of the potential risks associated with Intellectual Property (IP) risk.
 IP leakage can occur anywhere, making it a critical concern for these organizations.
 The risks are arguably greater in finance due to the penalties that regulators may apply for non-compliance.

-tbd.  examples.
+**Example:** According to [ZD Net in 2019](https://www.zdnet.com/article/over-100000-github-repos-have-leaked-api-or-cryptographic-keys/) hundreds of thousands of GitHub repos have leaked cryptographic keys.

+**Example:** A notable example of a code leak occurred in July 2020, when source code for several high-profile Nintendo video games and internal development tools were leaked online.
+This leak, dubbed the ["Gigaleak,"](https://en.wikipedia.org/wiki/Nintendo_data_leak) contained source code, prototypes, and assets for various popular games such as Super Mario Kart, The Legend of Zelda: A Link to the Past, and Super Mario World, among others.

-### Personal Information Breaches - Some Examples
+### Personal Information

-The use of open source software may present data protection and security risks, particularly if the software has not been thoroughly reviewed or [tested for security vulnerabilities](Supply-Chain-Security).

-Compliance with data protection and security policies is essential to ensure that the organization's data is protected and secure.
-Many pieces of software "phone home" and this can present an opportunity for data leakage for the bank.

-As noted in the BOK activities [addressing supply chain security](Supply-Chain-Security), incorporating secure development into the Software Development Lifecycle is likely to be a compliance issue and therefore a legal requirement (see below).
+Leakage of personal information has a knock-on to [Reputational Risk](Reputational-Risk) and [Legal Risk](Legal-Risk), as explored in the section below.
+As noted in the BOK activities [addressing supply chain security](Supply-Chain-Security), incorporating secure development into the Software Development Lifecycle is therefore also a compliance issue.

 Tools like [Google Docs](https://docs.google.com), [Twitter](https://twitter.com), [StackOverflow](https://stackoverflow.org) and [GitHub](https://github.com) may be rendered inaccessible from within a financial organisation to comply with Data Protection and Security policies, since each presents a venue where client data might be deliberately or accidentally exfiltrated.
 (See main article on [DLP](../../Artifacts/DLP-Software) for further details.)